morsingher/morsingher.github.io/_pages/about.md

   - /about.html
 ---

 Just testing if it works!
+Things I would like to blog on:

+* New conference paper review about 3d reconstruction, multi-view stereo, depth estimation, and so on
+* Classics paper review
+* Computer vision basics
+* Diary about VO/VSLAM project
+* My own research and projects
+* Learning journal